AlinaBrode/am_lang/docs/plans.md

-* implement approach where a user writes a note to a driver via our form

-# Site
 * background for vocabulary popup
 * scroll for vocabulary popup

+# Site
 * for nav bar: small font for narrow screens
 * take an entry from pdf with armenian-expat community, make a move
 * Use vite-plugin-ssg or vite-plugin-prerender